♦ Tool #5: Five-Point Vicarious Traumatization Self-Assessment Tool

 Ask yourself: do you find yourself with an increased need to control your life and that of others as you possibly experience vicarious traumatization through your work with victims of trauma?
 Here’s a summary checklist of the vicarious traumatization areas we just discussed: safety, trust, esteem, intimacy, and control.

 In summary, if you are a trauma therapist with strong control needs, you will likely question the extent to which you can really control your own behavior.
 If you have stronger safety needs, you will likely experience work-related strain in terms of an increased sense of personal vulnerability.
-Myself and my colleagues have found it is useful in addressing VT to identify and listen for your prominent psychological need areas through self observations.
+My colleagues and I have found it is useful in addressing VT to identify and listen for your prominent psychological need areas through self-observations.

 This will set the stage for your increased sensitivity to the areas where disruptions are more likely to occur.
 For example, if you have elevated control needs you may begin to perceive a lack of control in day-to-day life, accompanied by thoughts like "I could leave anytime" or, "you can’t tell me what to do."
 Feelings of being trapped or angry may accompany your sense of being controlled.

-7: What five areas of vicarious traumatization affect victims of terrorism?
-To select and enter your answer go
+QUESTION 7: What five areas of vicarious traumatization affect victims of terrorism?
+To select and enter your answer go to Test.

 I hope you have found the information to be both practical and beneficial.
 We appreciate that you've chosen the Healthcare Training Institute at homestudycredit.com as a means for receiving your continuing education credit.